Gosiatomilo/Alien_Invasion/README.md

 *The "Alien Invasion" game is a simple but exciting game written in Python using the Pygame library.*
-*Your goal in the game is to defend Earth from an alien invasion by shooting them with your rocket.*
+*The goal in the game is to defend Earth from an alien invasion by shooting them with your rocket.*
 *The game offers classic retro-style gameplay enhanced with dynamic visual effects.*